 Is it possible for a computer to become completely Artificially Intelligent?

-- Work is being done in this arena however except some instances of computers playing games faster than the best human players no success has been achieved.
+- Work is being done in this arena however except in some instances of computers playing games faster than the best human players no success has been achieved.

 - For Example: In May 1997, an IBM super-computer called Deep Blue defeated world chess champion Gary Kasparov in a chess match.

-- Another recent example of 2016 is, AlphaGo, a program driven by Google’s DeepMind AI, has won Korean Lee Sedol, one of Go’s most dominant players.
+- Another recent example of 2016 is, AlphaGo, a program driven by Google’s DeepMind AI, which has won Korean Lee Sedol, one of Go’s most dominant players.

 What is the philosophy and ethics of Artificial Intelligence?

-- The research and development of AI started with the intention of creating intelligence in machines that we find and regard high in humans.
+- The research and development of AI started with the intention of creating intelligence in machines that we find and regard as high in humans.
 Thus answering the big question which is can machines think and behave like humans do?

 Three main philosophical questions related to Artificial Intelligence